ietf-wg-cellar/flac-specification/flac.md

 Like any other codec (such as [@?RFC6716]), FLAC should not be used with insecure ciphers or cipher modes that are vulnerable to known plaintext attacks.
 Some of the header bits as well as the padding are easily predictable.

-Implementations of the FLAC codec need to take appropriate security considerations into account.
-Those related to denial of service are outlined in Section 2.1 of [@!RFC4732].
+Implementations of the FLAC codec need to take appropriate security considerations into account, as outlined in [@?RFC4732].
 It is extremely important for the decoder to be robust against malformed payloads.
 Payloads that do not conform to this specification **MUST NOT** cause the decoder to overrun its allocated memory or to take an excessive amount of resources to decode.
 An overrun in allocated memory could lead to arbitrary code execution by an attacker.
 The same applies to the encoder, even though problems in encoders are typically rarer.
 Malformed audio streams **MUST NOT** cause the encoder to misbehave because this would allow an attacker to attack transcoding gateways.

 As with all compression algorithms, both encoding and decoding can produce an output much larger than the input.
 In case of decoding, the most extreme possible case of this is a frame with eight constant subframes of block size 65535 and coding for 32-bit PCM.
 This frame is only 49 byte in size, but codes for more than 2 megabyte of uncompressed PCM data.
 For encoding, it is possible to have an even larger size increase, although such behavior is generally considered faulty.
 This happens if the encoder chooses a rice parameter that does not fit with the residual that has to be encoded.
 In such a case, very long unary coded symbols can appear, in the most extreme case more than 4 gigabyte per sample.
 Decoder and encoder implementors are advised to take precautions to prevent excessive resource utilization in such cases.